Early Christian Ministry

 In January 1822 the Rev. Samuel Marsden wrote,

 “I admit there is one church in the colony in which the litany is read and not furnished with pews and that is at Liverpool.
 The Rev. R Cartwright, without due consideration, entered that church without pulpit, desk or pews, when I was sent to New Zealand, but he has repented much, ever since for doing so … Mr. Cartwright has been obliged to carry his chairs out of his own house to the church for the accommodation of his people to this very day – if the Rev. R. Cartwright had been guided by the how and the Royal Instructions I have no doubt that he would have saved himself much trouble and anxiety.”

-It seems that Robert Cartwright’s hasty start led to St. Luke’s consecration being overlooked.
-In 1956, when Moore Theological College was celebrating it’s centenary, it was found that St. Luke’s had never been consecrated.
-Archbishop Mowll subsequently consecrated St. Luke’s on the 10th March 1956.
-A brass plaque in St. Luke’s marks that occasion.
+It seems that Robert Cartwright’s hasty start led to St Luke’s consecration being overlooked.
+In 1956, when Moore Theological College was celebrating it’s 150th anniversary, it was found that St Luke’s had never been consecrated.
+Archbishop Mowll subsequently consecrated St Luke’s on the 10th March 1956.
+A brass plaque in St Luke’s marks that occasion.

 Ministers in charge of the Liverpool District

 Rectors of St Luke’s Liverpool

 The Rev. Robert Cartwright 1819-1836

 The Rev. R. Taylor 1837-1838